zinovic/Astron/README.md

 # Astron

-A green laser aimed at the sky is like a pointing stick for the heavens.
+> A green laser aimed at the sky is like a pointing stick for the heavens.
 										*Paraphrasing- Neil deGrasse Tyson*

 So it’s basically a green laser strapped to some stepper motors that is programmed to point at the stars, constellations etc.

-The tools used for this project are:
+**Tools used:**

-PIC16F819 				-originally but that has too little ROM PIC 24HJ128GP502 		-now using this with its amazing 128k ROM!
+- PIC16F819 			-originally but that has too little ROM
+- PIC 24HJ128GP502 		-now using this with its amazing 128k ROM!

-MPLab X 				-for the pic development
+- MPLab X 				-for the pic development
-CCSC 					-compiler for the pic
+- CCSC 					-compiler for the pic
-Pic Kit 2				-write to the pic
+- Pic Kit 2				-write to the pic
-Serial to USB			-for reading serial data form pic and other moduels
+- Serial to USB			-for reading serial data form pic and other moduels

-Sublime text 3			-PC side code writing
+- Sublime text 3		-PC side code writing
-MinG					-PC side compiling, the make file used is included
+- MinG					-PC side compiling, the make file used is included

 **Desired features:**